allendavidsnook/allendavidsnook.github.io/_posts/2021-10-18-my-team-and-i-built-a-thing-bluetooth-swift-iphone-and-ipad-payments.md

 A few years back, I drafted an unusual multi-year proposal for my small team at Automattic (the parent company of the open source DIY e-commerce platform known as WooCommerce ) &#8212; that we would integrate hardware into our apps and systems so our online merchants could expand into in-person payments.
 That same year my team and I launched a shipping labels printer integration with EasyPost and the United States Postal Service (USPS) optimized for the USB based Dymo LabelWriter 4XL.
-Now I am happy to announce another piece of hardware&#8230;
+Now I am happy to announce another piece of hardware...

-Today we launch In-Person Payments for WooCommerce Payments &#8211; allowing our merchant to get started with in-person card payments with an affordable, simple, super portable Bluetooth card reader backed by Stripe 🙂 It looks like this:
+Today we launch In-Person Payments for WooCommerce Payments - allowing our merchant to get started with in-person card payments with an affordable, simple, super portable Bluetooth card reader backed by Stripe 🙂 It looks like this:

 <img src="https://live.staticflickr.com/65535/51677164402_7554782104_k.jpg"/>